PeterJurkacek/startup-guru/slides/Slides-better-ai.md

 ---

-# Tooth Decay is not enought
+# Tooth Decay is Not Enought
 Dentist have to identifies more than
 - > 30 pathologies
 - > 15 treatment reccomendation